fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

   [Note[], React.Dispatch<React.SetStateAction<Note[]>>]
 ```

-So in technical terms useState is [a generic function](https://www.typescriptlang.org/docs/handbook/2/generics.html#working-with-generic-type-variables), where the type has to be specified as a type parameter in those cases when the compiler can not infer the type.
+So in technical terms useState is [a generic function](https://www.typescriptlang.org/docs/handbook/2/generics.html#working-with-generic-type-variables), where the type has to be specified as a <i>type parameter</i> in those cases when the compiler can not infer the type.

 Rendering the notes is now easy.
 Let us just add some data to the state so that we can see that the code works: